george-hawkins/arf-drone/README.md

 And it's the propulsion system that's the source of confusion when comparing the F450 ARF kit across sites.

-It seems the kit originally shipped with the no longer available E300 propulsion system and the photos and descriptions on many sites still refer to this setup (you can easily spot the white rectangular components labelled 30A OPTO - these are the ESCs).
+It seems the kit originally shipped with the 30A OPTO ESCs, these were then replaced with the E300 propulsion system around 2014.
+And the E300 system was replaced with the current (as of April 2017) E305 propulsion system.

-On other sites you can see the components from the E305 propulsion system (here the ESCs have a more high tech reddish semi-transparent look and are labelled 420 LITE).
+The 30A OPTO ESCs and the E300 propulsion system are no longer available, however the photos and descriptions on many sites still refer to this setup.
+You can easily spot what system is involved by looking at the photos and finding the ESCs (rectanglar plastic components).
+The original ESCs are white and labelled 30A OPTO, the E300 ones are black (and labelled E300) and the E305 ESCs have a more high tech reddish semi-transparent look and are labelled 420 LITE.

 It's not clear whether sites simply haven't updated their photos and descriptions or if they really are selling older variants of the kit.
 Many sites make no mention at all of E300 or E305, simply listing "motots" etc. without specific part numbers.

 And the components listed by some sites don't line up at all with what you get when buying the E305 propulsion system on its own, e.g. not listing the two spare propellars or listing two sets of different length propellars rather than just 9.4" propellars.

 In the end I bought an E305 propulsion system and an F450 frame separately, rather than as a kit, to make sure I got what I expected (and the price savings of buying them bundled together in a kit seem to be minimal).

+TODO: mention PDB (power distribution board) that comes with the E305 propulsion system but is unneeded as the bottom plate of the F450 is a PDB.

 E300 vs E305 vs E310
 --------------------